Jobs & Internships (last updated 8/26/2013)

 The Iowa Attorney General’s Office values the contributions made by law clerks.
 The office works with law

-that law clerks are given the best experience possible and receive appropriate academic credit
+law clerks are given the best experience possible and receive appropriate academic credit for their work.

-of paid law clerk positions are available to 2nd year law students.
-Positions are available year-round,
+paid law clerk positions are available to 2nd year law students.
+Positions are available year-round, although

 2014 Summer Internships

-internships.
-The Office is unable to offer paid internships for 1st year students and has a limited
+The Office is unable to offer paid internships for 1st year students and has a limited number of paid

 - Traditional legal research memoranda.